Maitha AlSuwaidi and Rebecca Korang.

 Çiknia jonë: Our Girlhood, Elena Gallina

 Elena Gallina is the Rhodes Trust’s first Artist in Residence.
 In her exhibition ‘Çiknia jonë: Our Girlhood,’ Gallina examines the Kosovar practice of collecting and trading paper napkins.
-After Rhodes House, this exhibition will be displayed first in the USA then across Kosovo.

 I Am Because We Are, Nicola Green